The Definitive Digital Archive

 Archivist's Closing Statement

 Every effort has been made to include all relevant major international standards and their common equivalents, alongside the critical engineering data required for informed material selection.
 The data presented herein is a transcription and synthesis of established standards and engineering practices.
-It serves as a definitive reference but does not supersede the authority of the original standard documents, manufacturer's certified data, or the judgment of a qualified engineer for a specific application.
+It serves as a comprehensive reference but does not supersede the authority of the original standard documents, manufacturer's certified data, or the judgment of a qualified engineer for a specific application.